asmohammadi/MyLinuxDocs/Self Study/07-1-Nginx.md

-systemctl status nginx # Check the service systemctl reload nginx # Read configuration again and run it (Without changing PID of workers) systemctl restart nginx # Will kill the worker process & start it again journalctl -xeu nginx # See details of problem if there is a problem
+systemctl status nginx # Check the service systemctl reload nginx # Read configuration again and run it (Without changing PID of workers) systemctl restart nginx # Will kill the worker process & start it again journalctl -xeu nginx # See details of problem if there is a problem (Recently logs)
 ```

 **Nginx Logs:**